alainassaf/alainassaf.github.io/_posts/2010-05-12-documenting-citrix-policies.md

 title: Documenting Citrix Policies
 subtitle: With PowerShell
 date: 2010-05-12
-tags: [Citrix, Documentation, featured, PowerShell, Scripting, XenApp]
+tags: [Citrix, Documentation, PowerShell, Scripting, XenApp]
 ---
 <em><strong>UPDATE: I had updated this script (updated link in the comments below), but had not updated the post with the new script.
 This has been done.</strong></em>